 Factors Contributing to Small Population Sizes

 The countries that are least populated in the world are often also some of the most isolated.
-A majority of them are small islands that are expensive or otherwise inconvenient to reach, because the most common conventional means of travel to them is via a private plane or ship.
+A majority of them are small islands that are expensive or otherwise inconvenient to reach, meaning that the most common conventional means of travel to them is via a private plane or ship.
 Therefore, fewer people tend to visit or migrate to these locales.
 There are also countries that are located in places with very harsh weather conditions that do not appeal to many people.
-Most of the Islands in the West Indies and the Caribbean have very small populations because of the small sizes of their landmasses They can therefore only accommodate a small number of people because of limited space resources.
+Most of the Islands in the West Indies and the Caribbean have very small populations because of the small sizes of their landmasses.
+They can therefore only accommodate a small number of people because of limited space resources.
 These isolated islands do not present a lot of options to their young populations looking for new challenges and prospects in terms of career development, while faraway images of the skyscrapers of New York or studios of Los Angeles promise far more opportunities.
-A country like Greenland is covered in snow for most parts of the year, and that kind of weather is not considered ideal by many people, nor conducive to industrial or agricultural development.
 In many places, a combination of adverse weather conditions and small size has greatly contributed to their small populations.
 While there are many factors that leave fewer people desiring to migrate to the least populated countries, those listed above are the most common reasons.

 Prospects for Growth